Bredbent/BedTimeStories/readme.md

-# Godnattsagor - Personalized Bedtime Stories App
+# Drömfabriken - Personalized Bedtime Stories App

 A Swedish iOS application that generates personalized bedtime stories for children using AI.